MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Users.Actions/Set-MgUserDeviceEnrollmentConfiguration.md

 ### -EnrollmentConfigurationAssignments
 .
-To construct, please use Get-Help -Online and see NOTES section for ENROLLMENTCONFIGURATIONASSIGNMENTS properties and create a hash table.
+To construct, see NOTES section for ENROLLMENTCONFIGURATIONASSIGNMENTS properties and create a hash table.

 ```yaml
 Type: IMicrosoftGraphEnrollmentConfigurationAssignment[]